l4ci/Starterkit/README.md

 5. Read index page, that just opened.
 6. Start coding within the `/src` folder.
 Every change should auto-compile into `/dist` and be displayed right away.

+*Note*
+On Win64 bit systems it is possible you have to rebuild `node-sass` by running `yarn add --force node-sass`.

 ## Project
 Take a look on what's coming next and other suggestions on our Gitub board: <https://github.com/l4ci/Starterkit/projects/1>